AdobeDocs/workfront-learn.en/help/custom-data/custom-forms/share-custom-fields.md

 By default, a custom field in [!DNL Workfront] is editable by everyone who has a Plan license with rights to edit custom forms.
 You can limit these permissions and determine whether users can manage or only view the custom field.

 By default, a new custom field has edit permissions, meaning users can see the field and edit its value.
-But if you don’t want it to be edited or deleted by others, change the permissions on the field.
+But if you don't want it to be edited or deleted by others, change the permissions on the field.

 1. Click on **[!UICONTROL Share field]**.
 1. Change [!UICONTROL Editable System-Wide] to [!UICONTROL Make this visible system-wide] by clicking the **settings icon**.